BalLab/streamzero-site/content/en/docs/Integrations/Notifications_And_Messaging/_index.md

 ## Configuration

-The following is a sample configuration which is uploaded as a secrets.json file for the StreamZero Apprise Package.
+The following is a sample configuration which is uploaded as a secrets.json file for the {{< param replacables.brand_name  >}} Apprise Package.

 The configuration consists of a set of named URL templates.
 With each url_template being based on the Apprise URL schema as shown in the sections further in document.